veterinarium/slate/source/includes/_medic.md

 * Returns HTTP status 200 in case the input data has been accepted for import
 * In case of error returns the [`Error`](#the-error-object) object

-After an import operation finishes SFS will send the `medics.imported` [event](#recieving-the-status-of-the-import-operation) to the registered webhook.
+After an import operation finishes SFS will send the `medics.imported` [event](#receiving-the-status-of-the-import-operation) to the registered webhook.
 We will pass back the same `medics` object to EMR, and fill in the status of the import operation for every object provided.

 <aside class="warning">
 This is the asynchronous method.
-Please expect to recieve and handle the `medics.imported` event that SFS will send to you after the import is complete.
+Please expect to receive and handle the `medics.imported` event that SFS will send to you after the import is complete.
 </aside>

 <aside class="notice">